Bryan Kohberger sentenced to life in prison for murdering 4 Idaho students

 Some loved ones expressed forgiveness.

-“Bryan, I’m here today to tell you that I have forgiven you because I could no longer live with that hate in my heart,” said Kim Kernodle, Xana's aunt, turning to face Kohberger directly.
-“Any time you want to talk and tell me what happened, get my number, no judgment because I do have questions about what happened.”
+“Bryan, I’m here today to tell you I have forgiven you because I no longer could live with that hate in my heart,” said Kim Kernodle, Xana's aunt, turning to face Kohberger directly.
+“Any time you want to talk and tell me what happened, get my number.
+I'm here, no judgment, because I do have questions that I want you to answer."

 Friends and family members have sought to commemorate the victims' lives by raising money for scholarships and other initiatives.